 9. Pheromone traps are available and trap certain species of moths.
 These can be placed in closets and other areas where clothes are stored.
 It is also important to launder clothes that have been exposed to the trapped moths.
 Note: Use traps only if there is an established moth infestation.
-10. Humidity should be kept low inside buildings or storage rooms, since this type of environment is not attractive to moths..
+10. Humidity should be kept low inside buildings or storage rooms, since this type of environment is not attractive to moths...
 11. Read the label first on all pesticide products to identify product ingredients!
 12. On a related note, do not use toilet deodorizers that contain p-dichlorobenzene.

-excretion from the human body.
-Other acute symptoms include impaired vision and urethral swelling.
+excretion from the human body.9 Other acute symptoms include impaired vision and urethral swelling.

-There are several cases of mortality among infants and young children that have accidentally ingested mothballs and one case documents a 17-year-old male who died five days after exhibiting symptoms that included vomiting, gastrointestinal bleeding, blood-tinged urine, jaundice, and coma.
+There are several cases of mortality among infants and young children that have accidentally ingested mothballs and one case documents a 17-year-old male who died five days after exhibiting symptoms that included vomiting, gastrointestinal bleeding, blood-tinged urine, jaundice, and coma.^{9,15}

 III.
 Dermal exposure.
-Clothing and other textiles absorb large concentrations of mothball chemicals,12-13 which remain within cloth fibers for long periods of time, even after prolonged airing.Skin irritation, and even severe dermatitis, can occur after being in contact with mothballs.
+Clothing and other textiles absorb large concentrations of mothball chemicals,12-13 which remain within cloth fibers for long periods of time, even after prolonged airing.13Skin irritation, and even severe dermatitis, can occur after being in contact with mothballs.14

 Wearing clothing that has absorbed mothball chemicals can induce red blood cells destruction (hemolysis), especially in young children.
-Hospitals have observed hemolytic anemia in infants, including newborns, who wore clothing, or were wrapped in blankets, stored with mothballs.
-Children are especially susceptible to this effect on the blood, because their bodies are less able to get rid of naphthalene and p-dichlorobenzene.
-These chemicals are easily absorbed by the skin during the handling of mothballs, and particularly when oil-based lotions have been used on the skin.
-A three-year old patient whose symptoms of jaundice and pale mucous membranes, indicative of liver damage, were attributed to dermal absorption of p-dichlorobenzene given that the toddler played with crystals containing the chemical.
+Hospitals have observed hemolytic anemia in infants, including newborns, who wore clothing, or were wrapped in blankets, stored with mothballs.2 Children are especially susceptible to this effect on the blood, because their bodies are less able to get rid of naphthalene and p-dichlorobenzene.
+These chemicals are easily absorbed by the skin during the handling of mothballs, and particularly when oil-based lotions have been used on the skin.^{2,14} A three-year old patient whose symptoms of jaundice and pale mucous membranes, indicative of liver damage, were attributed to dermal absorption of p-dichlorobenzene given that the toddler played with crystals containing the chemical.4 exhibited a severe form of jaundice, which often causes brain damage.2 Higher rates of inherited G6PD deficiencies are found more often in defined subpopulations with African or Mediterranean ancestry than in other groups, and these populations are therefore more susceptible to oxidative damage from naphthalene exposure.^{2,9,15}

 Children who suffer from a glucose-6-phosphatedehydrogenase (G6PD) deficiency are prone to hemolysis induced by mothball exposure.
 Two Greek infants with this deficiency died as a consequence of acute hemolysis that resulted from exposure to naphthalene (mothballs)- treated materials.
-Both infants exhibited a severe form of jaundice, which often causes brain damage.
-Higher rates of inherited G6PD deficiencies are found more often in defined subpopulations with African or Mediterranean ancestry than in other groups, and these populations are therefore more susceptible to oxidative damage from naphthalene exposure.
+Both infants

-Repeated exposure to naphthalene can cause clouding of the eye's lens (cataracts) and impair vision.
-Researchers have also found a significant correlation between mothball exposures and non-Hodgkins lymphoma, which further emphasizes mothball induced hematologic toxicity.
+Repeated exposure to naphthalene can cause clouding of the eye's lens (cataracts) and impair vision.20 Researchers have also found a significant correlation between mothball exposures and non-Hodgkins lymphoma,21 which further emphasizes mothball induced hematologic toxicity.